 Lesson 9:- Reasonable > rational and room for error

-in this chapter author give some advice regarding aim ( goal)
+in this chapter author give some advice regarding the aim ( goal)

 the author says, ‘ do not aim to be coldly rational when making financial decisions.
 Aiming to just be pretty reasonable.